cppnetwork-tools/pcnetm/README.md

               hostname  provided.
 Compared  with  ipv4udp, the implementation of ipv4raw offers finer control over the contents of packet fields, but is otherwise identical.
-Note that  the  ipv6icmp  and  ipv6udp  options  are  only available if IPv6 support was compiled into pchar, which can be selected at configure time.
+Note that  the  ipv6icmp  and  ipv6udp  options  are  only available if IPv6 support was compiled into pcnetm, which can be selected at configure time.
 Finally, the ipv4tcp option  requires  that  pcap(3)  support be specified at configure time and enabled with the -C option.

        -P port
-              Select starting UDP port number (the default is  32768).
-Pchar  uses  consecutive port  numbers  starting  from this value, counting up.
+              Select starting UDP port number (the default is  32768).   pcnetm  uses  consecutive port  numbers  starting  from this value, counting up.
 Care should be taken not to use port numbers that are actually in use by network services.